networkit/networkit/networkit/cpp/io/NetworkitBinaryGraph.md

     uint64_t offsetBaseData;
     uint64_t offsetAdjLists;
     uint64_t offsetTranspose;
+    uint64_t offsetWeightLists;
-	uint64_t offsetWeights;
+    uint64_t offsetWeightTranspose;
 };
 ```
 - magic: A constant value used to identify the file format version.
-    - The current version is '*nkbg001*' which supports unweighted, undirected and directed graphs.
+    - The current version is '*nkbg002*' which supports weighted, undirected and directed graphs.
 - checksum: Currently not used
 - features: Contains the graph information bitwise
     - Bit 0 : directed or undirected